Monika-81/wanderlust-p5/README.md

     -  I used DevTools to test both changes in my code and the responsivity of the site.

 - [EightShapes](https://contrast-grid.eightshapes.com)
-    - I used Eight Shapes color grid to check the color schemes visibility in diffrent combinations.
+    - I used Eight Shapes color grid to check the color scheme's visibility in different combinations.

 - [Lucid Chart](https://www.lucidchart.com/pages/)
     - I used Lucid Chart to design the flowchart for the project.